 Medicine that needs to be administered in School must be in the original packaging with the child's name and clear instructions.
-In addition to this, a form, 'Medication Required in School' must be completed and sent with the medication to the School Nurse via the school receptionists.
+In addition to this, a 'Medication Required in School' consent form must be completed on Firefly.
+Medication should be sent to the medical room, via the school receptionists.
+Pupils are not permitted to carry medication on them in school or during school trips, including pain relief.
+Pupils have access to pain relief in school from the medical room.
+Medication can only be administered if we have consent to provide this.